-pkcs12_file The authentication method uses a PKCS#12 file.

-pkcs11 Java only.
-The authentication data is provided by a

-smart card.

-security_label Windows and Schannel only.
-The authentication

-data is specified by supplying the common name (CN) from an application certificate's subject DN.
+- pkcs12_file The authentication method uses a PKCS#12 file. - pkcs11 Java only.
+The authentication data is provided by a smart card. - security_label Windows with Schannel only.
+The authentication data is specified by supplying the common name (CN) from an application certificate's subject DN.